SI-Tanbir/Si-tanbir/README.md

 ## Professional Summary

-Full-Stack Developer with around 1 year of experience, specializing in building scalable back-end systems using Express.js, MongoDB, and Docker.
+Front end Developer with around 1 year of experience, specializing in building scalable back-end systems using Express.js, MongoDB, and Docker.
 Also proficient in creating responsive, user-focused front-ends with React.js and Next.js.
 Driven by a passion for solving real-world problems and delivering impactful solutions in fast-paced environments.

 ---